d0rianb/rtf-parser/README.md

     pub tab_width: i32,
 }
 ```
-It defined the way a blovk is aligned, what spacing it uses, etc...
+It defined the way a block is aligned, what spacing it uses, etc...

 You also can extract the text without any formatting information, with the `to_text()` method of the `RtfDocument` struct.